miguelraz/miguelraz.github.io/blog/theroadtoglobals.md

 ### Finding what happens with `x = 123`
 I tried `rg "assignment"` within `julia/src` and tried to clue where I could find the culprit.
-I posted in Slack aobut it, and Simeon Schaub pointed me towards `src/interpreter.c` (which came up in one of the `rg` searches but I ignored it).
+I posted in Slack about it, and Simeon Schaub pointed me towards `src/interpreter.c` (which came up in one of the `rg` searches but I ignored it).

 (Morning!)
 I finally landed on something interesting
 ```c